aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-03-step-01-initial-setup.md

 ## Next Section

-**Congratulations** You ready to start configuring System Manager and troubleshoot this instance.
+**Congratulations**!
+You now have created the required test resources for this workshop.

 Click the link below to go to the next section.